Towards Out-of-Distribution Adversarial Robustness: Related Work

 However, \citet{khoury2018geometry} and \citet{tramer2019adversarial} show how training on PGD with a search region constrained by a $p$-norm may not yield robustness against PGD attacks using other $p$-norms.
 One reason is that different radii are typically chosen for different norms, leading to the search spaces of PGD with respect to different norms to potentially have some mutually exclusive regions.
 Another reason is that different attacks, such as PGD and the Carlini and Wagner~\citep{carlini2017towards} attacks, optimise different losses (note that this is also true for PGD of different norms).
-As an example, Fig. \ref{fig:L2_CW_PGD_tradeoff} illustrates how, when training adversarially a model on PGD with respect to the $L_2$ norm, the accuracy against one attack may improve while it may decrease against another attack, even if the attacks use the same $p$-norm.
+As an example, Fig. \ref{fig:L2_CW_PGD_tradeoff} illustrates how, when training adversarially a model on $L_2$-norm PGD, the accuracy against one attack may improve while it may decrease against another attack, even if the attacks use the same $p$-norm.

-Highlighting the need for methods specific to defending against multiple types of perturbations, \citet{tramer2019adversarial} select a set of 3 attacks $\mathcal{A} = \{P_\infty, P_2, P_1\}$, where $P_p$ is PGD with a search region constrained by the $L_p$ norm.
-They attempt two strategies: the \textbf{average (Avg) strategy} consists in training over all attacks in $\mathcal{A}$ for each input, and the max strategy, which trains on the attack with the highest loss for each sample:
+Highlighting the need for methods specific to defending against multiple of perturbations, \citet{tramer2019adversarial} select a set of 3 attacks $\mathcal{A} = \{P_\infty, P_2, P_1\}$, where $P_p$ is PGD with a search region constrained by the $L_p$ norm.
+They attempt two strategies: the \textbf{average (Avg) strategy} consists in training over all attacks in $\mathcal{A}$ for each input $(x, y)$ in the dataset, and the max strategy, which trains on the attack with the highest loss for each sample: